 The Free State Project: How New Hampshire Escaped the Progressive Plantation

-by Sean Dempsey (Free State Mover #84) There are many plans for saving liberty in America, and most of them possess the grave defect of being impossible.
-Some require the capture of Washington, D.C., that enchanted swamp where reformers arrive as missionaries and depart as taxidermy.
-Others require a third party to awaken fifty states […]
+by Sean Dempsey (Free State Mover #84) There are many plans for saving liberty in America, and most all of them possess the ever-inconvenient slight defect of being completely impossible.
+For example, some require the capture of Washington DC, that bile-filled swamp where reformers arrive as missionaries and depart as taxidermy.
+Others require a miraculous […]

 Is MicroStrategy the Posterchild for Economic Postmodernism?